rahul-aecor/fleetmastr-2.30.0/README.md

   docker-compose --version
   ```

-* Make sure you have docker installed on your local machine, you do not need to have php / mysql / node installed on your machine
+* Make sure you have docker installed on your local machine, you do not need to have php / mysql / node installed on your machine.
 * Install git
   ```sh
   apt install git